-Italian officials are reportedly lobbying for an adjustment in European debt and deficit rules which would exempt stimulus spending from tight fiscal restraints.
-The news follows location elections in which Italy’s main conservative and social democratic parties saw heavy losses.
+Italian officials are lobbying for an adjustment in European debt and deficit rules, which would exempt stimulus spending from tight fiscal restraints.

-Italians’ support of austerity appears to be dwindling.
-Painful tax increases, pension cuts and labor market changes have fueled mounting opposition to Prime Minister Mario Monti’s technocratic leadership.
+Italians’ support for austerity appears to be dwindling.
+Tax increases, pension cuts and labor-market reforms have fueled opposition to Prime Minister Mario Monti’s technocratic government.

-The former European commissioner was appointed in November of last year to save Italy from a Greek style debt crisis.
+The former European commissioner was appointed in November to save Italy from a Greek-style debt crisis.
 Since putting public spending on a more sustainable trajectory, Monti has shifted his emphasis to improving Italy’s competitiveness and boosting growth.
 But the sense of purpose and unity that came with his rise last year has dissipated.

-In March, Monti’s government was forced to delay labor market reforms that would have lifted restrictions on a number of professions and made it easier for companies to lay off workers.
-Italy’s largest trade union and the left-wing Democratic Party were both angered by a cabinet proposal to remove the obligation on the part of businesses to rehire workers that are deemed by court to have been wrongfully fired.
+In March, Monti was forced to delay labor reforms that would have lifted restrictions on a number of professions and made it easier for companies to fire workers.
+Italy’s largest trade union and the left-wing Democratic Party were angered by a proposal to remove the obligation on the part of businesses to rehire workers who are deemed by a judge to have been wrongfully terminated.

-Because Italian workers tend to appeal layoffs, labor decisions are often mired in years of legal battles in the nation’s notoriously slow legal system.
+Because Italian workers tend to appeal layoffs, labor decisions are often mired in years of legal battles.